doubledutch/rn-client/README.md

 ## `client.getCustomItems()`

-Returns a Promise which resolves to the custom items in the current event.
+Returns a Promise that resolves to the custom items in the current event.

 ```javascript
 client.getCustomItems().then(items => console.log(items))